xarray-contrib/flox/docs/source/implementation.md

 ## `method="map-reduce"`

-The first idea is to use the "map-reduce" strategy (inspired by `dask.dataframe`).

 ![map-reduce-strategy-schematic](/../diagrams/map-reduce.png)

+The "map-reduce" strategy is inspired by `dask.dataframe.groupby`).
 The GroupBy reduction is first applied blockwise.
 Those intermediate results are combined by concatenating to form a new array which is then reduced again.
 The combining of intermediate results uses dask\'s `_tree_reduce`